Should You Have Joint or Separate Bank Accounts?

 Having separate bank accounts doesn’t take away responsibility for either spouse.
 You still need to work through how bills will get paid, who is responsible, and have frequent discussions to reconcile your accounts and finances.
 You might also still choose to keep one or two joint accounts such as a joint savings account to save toward specific financial goals together.

 Married couples can choose to maintain separate accounts and also open a joint account in which they deposit a portion of their income that they both agree on.
 This way, you both enjoy the benefits of a joint account while still maintaining the independence of divided finances.
-Couples can also choose to keep separate checking accounts and start joint saving account for vacations, down payment for a home, kids’ college tuition, or retirement.
+Couples can also choose to keep separate checking accounts and start a joint saving account for vacations, down payment for a home, kids’ college tuition, or retirement.

 Setting Financial Goals as a Couple